samjhill/screengif/README.md

 # screengif
 Easy shortcut for creating a gif from a screen recording.
+I use it a lot for demonstrating UI work and attaching it to a Github PR.

 Based on this Gist:
 https://gist.github.com/dergachev/4627207